 Riverside Domestic Partnerships Attorney

 Originally created to grant basic legal and economic protections to same-sex couples, domestic partnerships are a legal recognition of a couple’s committed, marriage-like relationship.
-Beforethe US Supreme Court legalized same-sex marriages across the nation in 2015, only certain states acknowledged the validity of same-sex marriages.
+Before the US Supreme Court legalized same-sex marriages across the nation in 2015, only certain states acknowledged the validity of same-sex marriages.
 Some jurisdictions allowed same-sex partners to register as domestic partners, granting them a variety of legal rights and benefits equivalent to those of married couples.
 These benefits included the right to inherit property, share health insurance coverage, make decisions about medical care, or adopt children together.
+If you need assistance navigating domestic partnership laws, a Domestic Partnerships Lawyer can provide expert guidance.

 Although same-sex marriage is now federally legal, many heterosexual and same-sex couples in California continue to opt for domestic partnerships as an alternative to marriage.
 This is because they now offer most of the same benefits, and it is far easier to terminate a domestic partnership than to obtain a divorce.
 Learn more about domestic partnerships by reviewing the information below.
 Then contact the Riverside domestic partnerships attorneys at the Law Offices of Michelanne Hrubic to determine if this option is right for your family.